 Develop a Timeline

-When you first decide you need to move business somewhere else, you need to develop a solid timeline so you know when everything will finally happen.
+When you first decide you need to move business somewhere else, you need to set a timeline so you know when everything will finally happen.
 This is important because a lot of international paperwork can take a while, and you might need to either hire or consult an expert so they can help you figure it all out.

 There are online resources like Express Entry PR that can help you figure out some of the details, and even if you do hire an expert, doing your own research will empower you to advocate for yourself and your employees during the whole process, as well as to ask the right questions.